RYBD BLOG

 • When the company doesn’t own appreciating real estate and stocks that it plans on holding for the foreseeable future.

 Partnerships represent the simplest structure for two or more investors to own a business together.
-Partnerships, like S corporations, avoid double taxation by passing income directly to partners.
+These structures, like S corporations, avoid double taxation by passing income directly to partners.
 However, partnerships are subject to self-employment taxes.

 Advantages